 place in print.

+Of all the travel writers mistakes, writing for websites is one of the biggest traps.
 Always pitch your stories to print media first.

 Waiting until the last minute to pitch your story ideas is a mistake because: